Lprabodha/Reactjs_Covid19_Tracker/README.md

-# Getting Started with Create React App
+# Getting Started with Create Covide Tracker App

 I'm going to build and deploy a corona tracker application.
 Covered topics: React.js, Chart.js, Material UI, and much more.
 API used: https://covid19.mathdro.id/api